Florida community action agency assistance programs.

 Telephone: (386) 736-5956

 Examples of services from the community action agency include Summer Food Service Program, short term financial aid for medications, transportation, or rent.
 The homeless can explore transitional housing and forgiveable loans or grants for moving costs or deposits.
-Click here.
+Click here for details on Volusia County Department of Community Services assistance programs.

 Wakulla County Senior Citizens Council